Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 - Remove the chimney pipe from the top of the furnace to see if there's anything in there.
 If you have a high-efficiency furnace, this may be difficult, but animals are less likely for you.
 Also, check outside to make sure the ends of the pipes are clear and not iced over.

 - Make sure the little fan hooked to the flue (the inducer fan) is working.
 If not, you'll probably need a service tech.

-Check for Furnace Ignition
+6. Check Furnace Ignition

-If the ignitor is working but the gas valve didn't open, I am inclined to have you call a heating and cooling technician to work with a gas valve.
+- If the ignitor is working, but the gas valve didn't open, I am inclined to have you call a heating and cooling technician to work with a gas valve.
 This is not a simple repair and can cause dangerous issues if not done properly.

-Furnace Flame Keeps Going Out
+A Furnace Flame That Keeps Going Out